Looking for something different

 Fridays will be a bit different with more time for science, art, PE games, etc

-Rotations will be myself at one table teaching a lesson, another table with iPads using a program like Reading Eggs, and a third table with an assistant working on an assignment or game based on the lesson.
+Rotations will be myself at one table teaching a lesson, another table with an independent activity including iPads using a program called Reading Eggs, and a third table with an assistant working on an assignment or game based on the lesson.
 Kids will be leveled and placed into three groups.

-I rarely get sick, but if I am unable to be there for unforeseen circumstances I will have subsitutes available including my assistant, who my husband or 16 year old can assist.
+I rarely get sick, but if I am unable to be there for unforeseen circumstances I will have substitutes available including my assistant, with the help of my husband or 16 year old son.
 I will be looking for others as well.
 All will be background checked, finger printed, CPR trained etc as required by my childcare license.
-In some circumstances there is a chance I may have to cancel.
+In some rare circumstances I may have to cancel.

 I will be in constant contact and inform you of any concerns.
 There are also set assessment periods in the curriculum.
 The phonics app I will be using, Reading Eggs also sends reports on performance.
-I may also send home weekly or monthly progress and behavior reports.
+I will also do report cards.

 The 175 days is the same number of school days as public and private school and children usually do not complete the entire year with 100% attendance.
 I will attempt to catch them up in class and can also send work home.
 As a private tutor, I am not required to submit any sort of attendance to the state.